BeardedTinker/Home-Assistant_Config/README.md

 ### Hardware

-Heart of my smart home is Home Assistant running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+) on DSM version 6.2.4.
+Heart of my smart home is Home Assistant running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+) - DSM version 6.2.4.

-Plugged in Synology is Zigbee USB CC2652RB stick from [slae.sh](https://slae.sh/projects/cc2652/) with Zigbee2mqtt firmware from Koenkk.
+Plugged in Synology is Zigbee USB CC2652RB stick from [slae.sh](https://slae.sh/projects/cc2652/) with Zigbee2mqtt firmware from Koenkk (August 5th: Still haven't updated to latest firmware).

 From other devices I use, here is a list: